 5. Blood Orange Parfaits: Another parfait featuring blood orange chia jam, but any fruit juice will work.

 6. Tofu Scramble: the best part about tofu scramble is that you can reheat it over and over again, unlike eggs.
 I make a batch every few weeks for easy breakfasts.
 I love tofu scramble in a wrap with roasted vegetables!
-Makes for a yummy breakfast or lunch.
+Makes for a yummy breakfast or lunch and works perfectly in a vegan meal prep rotation.

 7. Baked Oatmeal: how many times have I said the word favorite?
 Because, this breakfast is another one.
 Baked oatmeal is so delicious and something I crave much more often than overnight oats in the winter.
 I love it warm topped with almond milk and whatever fruit I’ve got lying around.